sedaprotocol/seda-data-proxy/README.md

 ## Proxy rules

-- Request query params are forwared to the `upstreamUrl`
+- Only allowed query params from the request are forwared to the `upstreamUrl`.
+By default no query parameters are allowed.
 - Request headers except `host` are forwared to the `upstreamUrl`
-- Request Body is forwared to the `upstreamUrl`
+- Request Body is forwared to the `upstreamUrl`.
 - By default only the upstream header `content-type` is given back.
 This can however be configured to include more.
 - The full body is given back as a response.
-This can be reduced with using `jsonPath`
+This can be reduced with using `jsonPath`.

 ## Configuration